 - SOA: A solution which implements a SOA (Software as a Service) model.

 - BPM for Enterprise: A BPMS which is robust and scalable enough to provide a viable solution for a larger enterprise.

 - BPM for SME: A BPMS which is appropriate for SMEs in its scope and scalability.

-- Iterative BPM: A BPM model for improvement whereby processes are optimised in an iterative fashion.
+- Iterative BPM: A model for improvement whereby processes are optimized in an iterative fashion.

-- Case Management: A parallel discipline to BPM (overlapping in some cases) whereby each instance of the solution focuses on solving a particular case.
+- Case Management: A parallel discipline to Business Process Management (overlapping in some cases) whereby each instance of the solution focuses on solving a particular case.
 A knowledge worker solves each case, employing unstructured processes and other resources.
 Learn more about case management and case management software

-- BPM Lifecycle/ BPM Cycle of Improvement: the cyclical lifecycle of a BPM project which includes: Modelling, Implementation, Monitoring, Improvement
+- Lifecycle/Cycle of Improvement: the cyclical lifecycle of a project which includes: Modelling, Implementation, Monitoring, Improvement

 - BPEL: Business Process Execution Language for Web Services.

 - Business Intelligence (BI): Software systems and tools that extract practical conclusions from accumulated data.